ricketytoc/tp/docs/UserGuide.md

 ### Adding an employee: `add`

-Adds employees into the EmployeeManager application.
-Employee ID can either be specified or not.
-If specified, the application will check the existing list of employees to check whether the entered ID is unique.
-If not unique it will show an error.
-If no Employer ID is specified then the application will automatically assign a unique ID to the employee.

-Format: `add [id/EMPLOYEE_ID] name/NAME position/POSITION department/DEPARTMENT salary/SALARY`
+Adds an employee to EmployeeManager.

+Format: `add i/ID n/NAME p/PHONE e/EMAIL d/DEPARTMENT r/ROLE s/SALARY`

 Examples:
-* `add id/A035B name/Richard Hew Jia Liang position/Supervisor department/Marketing salary/5000`
-* `add name/Richard Hew Jia Liang position/Supervisor department/Marketing salary/5000`

-Constraints:
-* Employee ID must be unique if specified and up to 10 characters
-* Salary must be numerical and >= 0
-* Name, Position, and Department up to 100 characters each

-Expected output when employee added successfully:
-* `Employee EMPLOYEE_ID NAME successfully added!`

-Expected output when add command fails:
-* Invalid Salary : `Please input a non-negative salary as a numerical value (e.g. 4000)`
-* Duplicate employee ID : `EMPLOYEE_ID already exists`
-* Unable to assign employee ID : `There is no employee ID available to be assigned.
-Please delete unused employees to free up employee IDs`
-* Too long name/position/department : `Please keep the <NAME/POSITION/DEPARTMENT up to 100 characters.`
-* Missing inputs : `<Inputs that are missing> are missing from the command.
-Please input the add command in the format: add [id/EMPLOYEE_ID] name/NAME position/POSITION department/DEPARTMENT salary/SALARY`
+* `add i/A00001 n/John Doe p/97328601 e/johndoe@example.com d/Marketing r/Manager s/5000` Adds an employee `John Doe` into the list.
+* `add i/A00002 n/Betsy Crowe p/82517642 e/betsycrowe@example.com d/Finance r/Intern s/1200` Adds an employee `Betsy Crowe` into the list.

-### Listing a list of employees : `list`
+### Listing all employees : `list`

-* Shows a list of all persons in EmployeeManager.
+Shows a list of all employees in EmployeeManager.

-* Command Format: `list`
+Format: `list`
-* Examples:`list`
-* Expected outputs when the command succeeds:
-`1.
-A1234 John Supervisor Accounting 10000`
-`2.
-A1235 Mary Supervisor Finance 10000`
-* Expected outputs when the command fails:
-`Error with displaying the list of employees.`

-### Editing a person : `edit`
+### Editing an employee : `edit`

-Edits an existing person in EmployeeManager.
+Edits an existing employee in EmployeeManager.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`
+Format: `edit INDEX [i/ID] [n/NAME] [p/PHONE] [e/EMAIL] [d/DEPARTMENT] [r/ROLE] [s/SALARY]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the employee at the specified `INDEX`.
+The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st employee to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.

 ### Locating persons by name: `find`